 1 - 移り気な風 2 - 移り気な風 -off vocal-

 1 – 移り気な風

 “Utsurigi na Kaze” tops QUELL‘s entries in the Katchofugetsu series.
-We can’t picture a better instrumental to make the “Wind” theme come to life.
+I can’t picture a better instrumental to make the “Wind” theme come to life.
 This is an utterly beautiful and impressive release.